kestra-io/docs/content/blogs/2023-11-20-advanced-python-scripts.md

 Alternatively, **Kestra's new code editor** enables you to write and execute Python scripts directly from the Kestra UI.

 Today, we'll explore both methods in detail.
-But first, let's develop a Python script to demonstrate its functionality.
+But first, let's develop a complex Python script to demonstrate its functionality.

 ---

 ## Writing a Long Python Script for Web Scraping

 So, what will our "complex" Python script do?

 In a nutshell, it will scrape a website and organize the results in a Pandas DataFrame.
 We'll leverage a website that was designed for beginners to learn web scraping - [Books to Scrape](http://books.toscrape.com/).